shalinda-j/WebSecurityScanner/README.md

 ## Security Considerations

-This toolkit is designed for authorized security testing only.
+AegisX is designed for authorized security testing only.
 Always ensure you have proper permission before scanning any website or system.

 ## License